Android-TechFellow-Summer2020/HealthCheck/README.md

 ## Overview

 ### Description
-This app supports an organization's Coronavirus mitigation efforts by providing a health screening questionaire and location tracking.
+This app supports an organization's Coronavirus mitigation efforts by providing a health screening questionaire, location tracking and finding hospitals near you incase of an emergency based on real time statistics (number of beds, ICUs, hospital occupancy, etc).
 The location tracking feature can be used to support contact tracing.
-Once the questionaire is completed, a QR code can be generated.
-When the user generates the QR code, the QR code is displayed along with a red or green background that indicates the health status of the user.
-The idea is to show the QR code and status screen before entering a building.
-This can be read by a scanner or a building security officer.
-Since the location, date and time is stored when the QR code is generated, contact tracers can use this information in the event that someone becomes infected.
+Once the questionaire is completed, a QR code is generated.
+When the QR Code is scanned by building security personnel, it contains vital information crucial to let someone in a public place (example: Has been in cotact with someone tested covid-postive, has been abroad within the past 15 days, etc).
+If the it just says the word "Pass", there is nothing to worry about.
+Every time the QR code is scanned, the current location of the user is stored in a recycler view (most recent location first).
+When clicking on any location on the recycler view, it opens up google maps with a pin at that location to see exactly where you were.
+This can help in contact tracing.
+In case of an emergency needing hospital care (covid related or not), users can find nearby hospitals through the app which is displayed on a recycler view.
+Clicking on any row in the recycler view allows you to view the statistics of the hospital (occupancy, address, number of beds, ICUs, etc) to make an informed decision about which hospital to go to.
+This is because there can be the possibility that a person goes to a hospital and realizes that all the bed are full.
+Our app helpd avoid that.
+It also allows you to open a google maps with a pin on the hospital to see the exact location.
 ### App Evaluation
 - **Category:** Productivity
 - **Mobile:** Mobile first experience
-- **Story:** Allows users to answer health questions to gain access to a building.
-App provides resources for failure to meet health requirements.
+- **Story:** Allows users to answer health questions to gain access to a public place/building.
+Allows for contact tracing and finding nearby hospitals with occupancy statistics.
 - **Market:** Business and Schools.
-- **Habit:** A new QR Code is created everyday so users must use it everyday.Users can possibly gain access to multiple buildings which could leed to multiple uses through out the day.
+- **Habit:** Users must refill the questionairre every 24 hours to have the most updated information.
+Users can possibly gain access to multiple buildings which could leed to multiple uses through out the day.
-- **Scope:** Health Check will first start as for one business or scholl but could expand to include multiple insrtitutions.
+- **Scope:** Can be used by any or all businesses/schools.

 ## Product Spec